 A Slovenian diplomat who steered his nation's foreign policy through the turbulent early years of the COVID-19 pandemic and a rotating EU presidency.

-Anže Logar emerged as a steady, center-right voice in Slovenian politics, building a career on foreign policy expertise.
-A political scientist by training, he served as a member of the National Assembly and as a diplomat before his most prominent role.
-In March 2020, as the world locked down, he became Slovenia's Minister of Foreign Affairs.
-His tenure was immediately defined by the global health crisis, requiring intense coordination for the repatriation of citizens and the management of border policies within the European Union.
-Logar later presided over Slovenia's presidency of the Council of the EU in the second half of 2021, a period focused on post-pandemic recovery and the bloc's strategic autonomy.
-His political style is characterized by a pro-European, Atlanticist stance, advocating for strong EU and NATO cohesion.
-While his party lost power in 2022, Logar remains a significant figure in Slovenian conservative politics, known for his articulate defense of national interests within a multilateral framework.
+Anže Logar became Slovenia's Minister of Foreign Affairs in March 2020, as the world entered lockdown.
+A political scientist by training, he had previously served in the National Assembly and as a diplomat.
+The global health crisis immediately defined his tenure, requiring intense coordination for citizen repatriation and EU border policy management.
+He presided over Slovenia's presidency of the Council of the EU in the second half of 2021, a period focused on post-pandemic recovery and strategic autonomy.
+Logar advocates a pro-European, Atlanticist stance, pushing for strong EU and NATO cohesion.
+His party lost power in 2022, yet he remains a significant conservative figure in Slovenian politics, articulating national interests within a multilateral framework.

 1965–1980